Kyrela/discore/README.md

 - better default help hybrid command
 - All information stored in a configuration file
 - Automatic error handling and responses
-- Automatic logs storage for each command called, completed and failed
+- Automatic logging for each command failed
 - localisation automatic detection and support
 - Multiple environment support
 - Backwards compatibility with discord.py